splunk/SA-CrowdstrikeDevices/docs/index.md

 !!! quote ""
     __*Disclaimer*__

-    *This Splunk Supporting Add-on is __not__ affiliated with* [__Crowdstrike, Inc.__](https://www.crowdstrike.com) *and is not sponsored or sanctioned by the Crowdstrike team.
-As such, the included documentation does not contain information on how to get started with the Crowdstrike.
+    *This Splunk Supporting Add-on is __not__ affiliated with [__Crowdstrike, Inc.__](https://www.crowdstrike.com) and is not sponsored or sanctioned by the Crowdstrike team.
+As such, the included documentation does not contain information on how to get started with Crowdstrike.
 Rather, this documentation serves as a guide to use Crowdstrike device data with Splunk Enterprise Security.
 Please visit [https://www.crowdstrike.com](https://www.crowdstrike.com) for more information about Crowdstrike.*

 ## Assumptions